You are here

 Topic 2: Do I make them read in class?

-Teaching reading skills in face-to-face classrooms is more of a challenge in online teaching.
+Teaching reading skills is more of a challenge in online teaching.
 Is reading during an online lesson a good use of time?
 How do you manage the associated comprehension tasks, focusing on language from the texts, and other tasks in an online lesson?
 What additional planning needs to take place for an online lesson that involves reading a text?
 Are your learners expected to read long texts before the lesson, and what happens when not all the students have done this?
 Tell us about how you manage this in your teaching practice - what tips and advice can you give to other teachers?

 Topic 3: Maximising speaking opportunities